GitHub Primer redesign — repo file tree, refreshed buttons, and a color refresh pull request on a green background

 Open-source collaboration on the Primer design system

-GitHub—the world's leading developer platform serving over 73 million developers—needed a modern visual language that could scale without disrupting the workflows millions of people depended on daily.
+GitHub — the world's leading developer platform, serving over 100M+ developers today — needed a modern visual language that could scale without disrupting the workflows millions depended on daily.

 Divergent exploration with structured convergence

-Designed a subtle dimensional aesthetic—soft shadows, intentional depth, warmth—that gave components tactile presence without feeling dated.
+We named it SkeuoSoft.
+A subtle dimensional aesthetic — soft shadows, intentional depth, warmth — that gave components tactile presence without feeling dated.
 This became Primer's new visual identity.

 Outcomes

-• Directly enabled the dark mode project by unifying color usage and increasing Primer coverage across critical product surfaces
+• Directly enabled the dark mode project that followed by unifying color usage and increasing Primer coverage across the product.

-• Community reaction validated the approach: users noted the improvement without feeling disrupted
+• Community reaction validated the approach: developers noted the improvement in tone, but no workflow disruption complaints surfaced — the stealth launch worked.

 Credits